timestocome/RaspberryPi-Robot/README.md

 Progress:
 - Robot learns to avoid obstacles using Reinforcement learning
-- Robot can ID both the cats from photos it takes
+- Robot can ID both the cats, if in photo, from photos it takes

 Pending:
-- waiting on sturdier camera and sonic sensor mounting before adding cat tracking
+- waiting on sonic sensor mounting before adding cat tracking
 - waiting on Google AIY voice kit to see if it'll work for chat, notifications